Ketamine Testing Kit

 Description

 As ketamine has become more popular, an increasing number of drugs are being misrepresented and sold as ketamine.
-These include PCP analogs, ketamine analogs, benzodiazepines, and other novel dissociatives.
-These drugs all have different effects and durations, different safety profiles, and need to be dosed differently.
+These include ketamine analogs (drugs that are chemically similar, but unique), PCP analogs, other novel dissociatives, and sometimes drugs with completely different effects.
+These substances all have different durations, dosages, and risk profiles.

-NOTE!
-Mandelin reagent has been used to test ketamine in the past, but it is often inconsistent and can produce similar reactions with many other drugs besides ketamine.
+Note: Mandelin reagent has been used to test ketamine in the past, but it is often inconsistent and can produce similar reactions with many other drugs.
 We no longer recommend using Mandelin reagent to test ketamine.

 Step 1: